I have learnt that my life isn’t really about things and doing. It is about feelings and being. It is not about absolutes. It is about the subtle.

 But wholeness isn’t all about me.
 I can’t be whole by myself.
 It isn’t possible.
 So God made me really sensitive to the light spectrum just to make sure I knew that!

 But, ever ambitious, I have had a similar attitude with the light spectrum, almost expecting to be able to outsmart my reaction to it.
-After all, if I don’t perceive enough yellow light, then I just need to be a bit more open-hearted.
-If I don’t perceive enough green light, then I just need to ask for a bit more support.
+After all, if I don’t perceive enough blue light, then I just need to be a bit more open-hearted.
+If I don’t perceive enough red light, then I just need to be more aware of my physical connection with the world

 But how far can this new insight take me, I wondered?